Residential income segregation: A behavioral model of the housing market: Mathematical analysis

 Now we keep $\beta=1$ and consider two income categories, $K=2$.
 The income levels of the agents are $Y_1$ and $Y_2$, with $Y_2=Y_1+\Delta$.
 We denote the households respectively as \textit{1-agents} and \textit{2-agents} -- the poor and the rich respectively.
 We study under which conditions the market mechanism implies income segregation.
 Under the assumptions made in this section, the best way to determine this is to check if there exists a completely segregated circle with center $O$ and radius $r_s \in [0,R_{max}]$, which is only inhabited by 2-agents.
 In this circle the steady state value for the market price must be higher than the income level of the 1-agents, formally $P^\star(r)>Y_1, \; \forall r < r_s$.
 Since the circle is inhabited only by 2-agents, we can use the one category result in Eq. \eqref{eq:mathfixedpricealpha} with $Y=Y_2$ and $\Gamma=\Gamma_2$.
 Rearranging the boundary condition $P^\star(r_s)=Y_1$, and considering the specific form of the attractiveness as in Eq. \eqref{eq:intrattr}, we can compute $r_s$, the radius of the segregated region:

-We study the effect of the parameters on $r_s$.
-It increases with the number of incoming high-income households $\Gamma_2$, and with the markup $\mu$ that the sellers try to apply.
+We can then study the effect of the parameters on $r_s$.
+The radius of the segregated region increases with the number of incoming high-income households $\Gamma_2$, and with the markup $\mu$ that the sellers try to apply.
 Indeed, $\Gamma_2$ is only in the numerator and multiplies the squared brackets, and $\mu$ is only in the numerator and provides a non-negative contribution.
 On the contrary, the radius $r_s$ decreases with the number of available apartments $n$ -- which is only in the denominator --, supporting the policy that less regulatory constraints on constructions may alleviate income segregation.
 The role of the other parameters cannot be immediately seen from Eq. \eqref{eq:condsegr}, so in Fig. \ref{fig:segregation-analytical} we plot the radius of the segregated region as a function of a few interesting parameters.

-In Fig. \ref{fig:segrparameters_twocat_beta1_R} we consider $R$, the scale factor of the exponential in Eq. \eqref{eq:intrattr} that quantifies how evenly spread is the attractiveness.
+In Fig. \ref{fig:segregation-analytical}A we consider $R$, the scale factor of the exponential in Eq. \eqref{eq:intrattr} that quantifies how evenly spread is the attractiveness.
 Interestingly, as $R$ increases there is a non-monotonic effect.
-When $R$ is small (up to $R=3$ in Fig. \ref{fig:segrparameters_twocat_beta1_R}), all 2-buyers want to reside in the center and this keeps the prices above the income level $Y_1$ of the 1-agents.
+When $R$ is small (up to $R=3$ in Fig. \ref{fig:segregation-analytical}A), all 2-buyers want to reside in the center and this keeps the prices above the income level $Y_1$ of the 1-agents.
 The radius $r_s$ grows with $R$, because the 2-buyers spread in a larger region.
 But after a turning point, $r_s$ starts decreasing, because the 2-buyers spread more and more evenly and are not numerous enough at any specific location to keep the prices above $Y_1$.
-This result is in line with \cite{gaigne2017amenities}, who find that a multimodal distribution of amenities may foster social mixing.

-In Fig. \ref{fig:segrparameters_twocat_beta1_deltaY1} we look at $\Delta/Y_1$, that quantifies the relative spread of income levels.
+This result is in line with \cite{gaigne2018amenities}, who find that a multimodal distribution of amenities may foster social mixing.
+In Fig. \ref{fig:segregation-analytical}B we look at $\Delta/Y_1$, that quantifies the relative spread of income levels.
 These parameters always occur as a ratio of one another, suggesting that they can be treated as a unique parameter.
 A larger $\Delta/Y_1$ slightly increases segregation, almost in a linear fashion.
-Finally, in Fig. \ref{fig:segrparameters_twocat_beta1_lambda1tau} we show that more stickiness leads to more segregation.
+Finally, in Fig. \ref{fig:segregation-analytical}C we show that more stickiness leads to more segregation.
 There is an asymptote at $\lambda^{1/\tau} \rightarrow 1$, in which the reservation offer prices never decrease, as discussed in Section \ref{sec:M1}.